-Long before container homes arose to their trendy prominence today, Joel Egan founded Cargotecture, a construction and design firm specializing in creating homes from recycled shipping containers.
+Long before container homes arose to their trendy prominence, Joel Egan founded Cargotecture, a construction and design firm specializing in creating homes from recycled shipping containers.
 Since 2003, the Seattle company has been completing site-built and factory-built designs.

 Although the tiny home movement is now a popular trend, Egan remains true to his method of merging sustainability with smart structures that play on the five senses.

-The c320 Lookout is a Seattle retreat situated on the fringes of a large farm.
-It came into the spotlight after being featured on HGVT's "Small Space, Big Style" and "Some Assembly Required."
-The owner uses the off-the-grid cabin as a quiet respite from everyday life and to house his out-of-town guests.
+The c320 Lookout is a Seattle retreat that sits on the fringes of a large farm.
+It came into the spotlight after being featured on HGTV's "Small Space, Big Style" and "Some Assembly Required."
+The owner uses the off-the-grid cabin as a quiet respite from everyday life and to house out-of-town guests.

 Many sustainable features have been integrated into the structure.
-Built from recycled containers, the decking was milled from wind-felled trees, and the foundation uses recycled steel.
+Egan built the deck with material milled from wind-felled trees.
+The foundation uses recycled steel.

-The c320 Lookout model's construction price is just over $100,000, while other additions, like roof decks, awnings and green roof gardens, can be personalized for each home.
+The c320 Lookout model's construction price is just over $100,000, whereas other additions, such as roof decks, awnings and green roof gardens, can be personalized for each home.